Implement step-up authentication

 Show the factor in a popup

-Step 4.
-Checking for step up auth on page navigation
+4. Check for step-up authentication on page navigation

 Sometimes, you may want to ask users to complete step up auth before displaying a page on the frontend.
-This is a different scenario that the above steps cause here, you do not want to reply on an API call to fail, instead you want to check for the step up auth condition before rendering the page itself.
+This is a different scenario than the above steps cause.
+Here, you do not want to rely on an API call to fail.
+Instead, you want to check for the step-up auth condition before rendering the page itself.

-To do this, we read the access token payload on the frontend and check the completed time of the factor we care about before rendering the page.
-If the completed time is older than 5 mins (as an example), we should redirect the user to the factor challenge page.
+To do this, read the access token payload on the frontend and check the completed time of the factor of interest before rendering the page.
+If the completed time is older than 5 minutes (as an example), redirect the user to the factor challenge page.

 import React from "react";